vimc/montagu-api/spec/spec.md

     }

 ## PATCH /scenarios/{scenario-id}/
 Updates a scenario's properties.
-This is only allowed until a scenario is associated with a touchstone.
+This is only allowed if the scenario is not associated with any touchstone.
 All fields are optional.

 Schema: [`UpdateScenario.schema.json`](UpdateScenario.schema.json)